Delhi's air 'very poor' on morning after Diwali but relatively better than previous years | Science-Environment

 The Indian Agricultural Research Institute reported 1,019 farm fires in Punjab, 250 in Haryana and 215 in Uttar Pradesh on Monday evening.

-The System of Air Quality and Weather Forecasting and Research (SAFAR) had earlier predicted that the air quality in Delhi will be recorded in the 'very poor' category if no firecrackers are burst.
+The System of Air Quality and Weather Forecasting and Research (SAFAR) had earlier predicted that the air quality in Delhi would be recorded in the 'very poor' category if no firecrackers are burst.

 In case firecrackers are burst like last year, the air quality may plunge to 'severe' levels on the night of Diwali itself, it had said.